 - It may be difficult to coat non-metal surfaces

 - Higher temperatures are required, which may affect the integrity of the product

 RapidDirect Quality Finishing Services

 With a wide variety of finishes available for your custom part manufacturing, powder coating is one of the most effective and affordable finishes you can get.
-However, you need the right expertise and experience to get the best of the powder coating process.
+However, you need the right expertise and experience to get the best out of the powder coating process.
 RapidDirect offers you professional finishing services to get a durable and high-quality end product.
 We have years of experience in offering cost-effective surface finish solutions for several industries.

 We leverage our extensive range of finishes and materials to get the best out of your parts.
 Our team of experts is ready to work with you to produce a finish that meets your expectations.
 The ultimate aim is to provide high-quality services at affordable costs and to provide overall customer satisfaction.
 Upload your design file today to receive an instant quote.
-You can also contact us for any inquires.
+You can also contact us for any inquiries.

 Tips for Effective Application of Powder Coat Finish

 There’s a lot we can discuss on how to powder coat, ranging from equipment used to applying the finish.